acpascale/netzero_navigate/README.md

 5. Bug discovery and fixes supplied by Yimin Zhang (UoM): fixes in sink transmission costing and in availability of offshore wind projects (these bugs impact prior NZAu results)

 6. Added EER (https://www.evolved.energy/) supply curve code to process and modified to recreate lost code and parameters and use for paper.

-7. Code and data will be posted as is for use with a manuscript, but will be cleaned and combined into a single programming language, to aid user accessibility

-8. User will need to download a zipped ArcGIS gdb to run stages 1-8, will be posted at (TBA)